 - Environmental factors (sunburn, stress, exposure to chemicals) (2)

-Vitiligo is non-contagious, which means a child cannot catch the disease from someone.
+Vitiligo, a skin condition, is non-contagious, which means a child cannot catch the disease from someone.

 What Are The Symptoms Of Vitiligo In Children?